rsilvery/kf_mapr/README.md

   ```
   kubectl create -f kf-secret.yaml
   ```
-* Create Persistent Volume (PV) to provision storage in the cluster for personal applications
+* Create Persistent Volume (PV) to provision storage in the cluster for personal applications.
+Point to models directory for this example:
   * Edit [kf-pv.yaml](kf-pv.yaml) and enter your cluster info where indicated under "options"
   ```
   kubectl create -f kf-pv.yaml